niplav/site/notes.md

 2020](./considerations_on_cryonics.html "Considerations on Cryonics") estimates that signing up for cryonics is worth \$2.5 mio. in expectation for a twenty year old.
-Assume that after 500 hours reading Less Wrong, a person will decide to sign up for cryonics (it took me that much time, maybe a little bit less).
+Assume that after 500 hours reading Less Wrong, a person will decide to sign up for cryonics (it broadly took me that much time, maybe a little bit less).

 Then the value of each of these hours was `$\frac{\$2500000}{500 h}=\frac{\$5000}{h}$`, quite formidable!